Vantage Circle Partners with Growthways Africa and is now available in Africa

 Vantage Circle, a global leading simple and AI-empowered employee recognition and wellness platform, announced a strategic partnership with Growthways Africa - a performance and organizational effectiveness consulting services company in Africa.

-Abuja, Nigeria, 2022-Mar-24 — /EPR Network/ — Vantage Circle, a global leading simple and AI-empowered employee recognition and wellness platform, announced a strategic partnership with Growthways Africa – a performance and organizational effectiveness consulting services company in Africa.
+Nigeria, Africa, 2022-Mar-28 — /EPR Network/ — Vantage Circle, a global leading simple and AI-empowered employee recognition and wellness platform, announced a strategic partnership with Growthways Africa – a performance and organizational effectiveness consulting services company in Africa.

 This partnership aims at helping HRs and management teams to provide the best employee experience in Africa.
 Through this partnership, the company focuses on solving issues like incentivizing employees, improving employee engagement and wellness, 360-degree feedback analysis, building a peer-to-peer recognition and appreciation culture in the African workplaces.